 Eventually corporate noticed that we went from filling 6,000 prescriptions per month to only 5,800 per month.
 Our monthly gross revenue took a hit and I had to explain myself to the district supervisor.
 I told him about the illegal activity that I was discovering and reporting to the Sheriff’s Office.
 I’ll never forget his response… “Don’t ask questions; just fill it.”

 I knew it was time for me to leave that job and we mutually parted ways.
 Fortunately for me, the hospital was where I did most of my clinical rotations in pharmacy school was hiring.
 I probably got the job because my project on pharmacokinetics played a role in updating their pharmacy dosing service in which pharmacists could manage specific drugs with a narrow therapeutic index.

 The first year was great: I liked my coworkers, pharmacy leadership was wonderful in creating a culture of camaraderie, and I was able to get involved with my alma mater to precept pharmacy students and intermittently give lectures on pharmacokinetics.
 I still had quite a bit of free time and, with my wife still in pharmacy school, I picked up a side job as a consultant pharmacist for nursing homes to support her and try to pay off my student loans faster.

 With new resident physicians coming and going annually as well as new attending physicians, we pharmacists were constantly having to prove ourselves and justify our value; this became exhausting.
-One of the worst things I saw in the workplace was just how territorial people can be; instead of helping each other move forward professionally (and ultimately helping patients), people were keeping each other down.
+One of the worst things I saw in the workplace was just how territorial and petty people can be; instead of helping each other move forward professionally (and ultimately helping patients), people were keeping each other down.

 Can anyone else relate?
 Please comment below and share your own stories.